doc4child/cheat-sheets/OMV8.md

 # OMV 8

-User Rufus to burn ISO to USB (Use USB3 blue 32 gb for faster)
+User Rufus to burn ISO to usb naming this USB1 (Use USB- blue 32 gb usb3 for faster interface)

-Use the 16gb usb2 (scandisk minimum profile to install it on)
+Use the 16gb calling this USB2 (scandisk minimum profile/small sticking out to install it on)

 give machine name
 domain name